Why Do I Always Have Gas?

 Pregnancy and PMS

 Hormonal changes can cause gas.
 With Pregnancy, you're more likely to be extra foul in your first trimester.
 In early pregnancy, large amounts of pregnancy hormones are at work, they relax muscles in your body, including those in your stomach.
 This can make food move really slow and lead to gas!
-Also, your ever growing uterus increases pressure on the rectum.
+Also, your ever-growing uterus increases pressure on the rectum.
 Surprise, more gas!

 Same concept here goes for PMS.
 It's just all those hormones doing what they do.
+And also what you are stuffing in your emotional face during that time of the month.

 There really is only so much you can do to avoid this.
 So, if you're pregnant and have extra farts, drink plenty of water.
 This will help avoid constipation, heartburn, and keep things moving.
 Eat smaller meals, chew well, and eat slower.
 Also, avoid gassy foods.